senicko/lvlup/README.md

 Current codebase can be treated as a experiment which can be something different within an hour from now. `Project will become stable with version 1.0.
 Until then be aware of the braking changes`

 This does not mean that you shouldn't use it.
 Any feedback is welcome!
-If you have any ideas on how to make this library better, or you see potential issues with sourcecode create an issue with a proper flag.
+If you have any ideas on how to make this library better, or you see potential problem create an issue with a proper flag.

 ## Quick Start